memgraph/docs/mage/query-modules/cpp/graph_util.md

 ### `chain_nodes(nodes, edge_type)`

-Creates a relationship between each of the neighbouring nodes from the input list, `nodes`.
+Creates a relationship between each of the neighboring nodes in the input list, `nodes`.
 Each of the relationships gets the edge type from the second input parameter `edge_type`

 #### Input: